| |

 What is ITSM software and what does it do?

 ITSM software manages the delivery, support, and improvement of IT services to an organization’s employees and customers.
-Core capabilities include incident management, change management, service request fulfillment, problem management, and service catalog.
-Most modern ITSM software also includes a CMDB and workflow automation.
+Core capabilities include incident management, change management, service request fulfillment, problem management, and a service catalog.
+Most modern platforms also include a CMDB and workflow automation.

 What is the difference between ITSM and CMDB?